 Why is this?

-HBO President of Programming Michael Lombardo weighed in on the issue during an expansive Q&A with The Frame.
-After taking the blame for the disappointment of "True Detective" Season 2, the conversation turned to the popularity of "Game of Thrones."
+HBO President of Programming Michael Lombardo weighed in on the issue during an expansive Q&A with "True Detective" Season 2, the conversation turned to the popularity of "Game of Thrones."
 That turned to the subject of nudity, and why there are more naked women on TV than naked men.

 (For example, "Game of Thrones" has shown us a lot of the ladies at Littlefinger's brothel, but when it comes to male nudity, they gave us ...
 Hodor.
 Plus, both Cersei and the High Septon had naked walks of shame, but the High Septon covered his private parts and we saw all of Cersei.)

 Here's that portion of Lombardo's Q&A with The Frame:

 Actresses I know have this expression, "It's not nudity, it's HBO."

 [Laughter.]
 You know it's funny you say that because I'm often told that relative to other premium services, we don't have enough nudity.
 But here's the truth.
 I'm a gay guy.
 I don't particularly care about female nudity.
 We have never given a note to say, "More nudity."
 I think the truth is, when you're in certain worlds — we're very creative-friendly.
 If you're going to sign on for certain shows, that's part of the journey.

 I think you can look at our primetime lineup.
 I can think of one show that has dabbled in naked bodies.
 It doesn't happen all the time.
 Certainly relative to broadcast network, absolutely — I think we're really pretty careful, conscientious, and honest about our use of nudity.